 Aging also increases fatigue failure of cartilage when stress is continually applied to the joint.
 This fatigue is called advanced glycation end-products (AGEs).

-That take this a step further into the science of aging and cartilage, DNA sequences can impact joint health through erosion of the chromosome decrease the health of cells critical in the production of new cartilage.
+That takes this a step further into the science of aging and cartilage, DNA sequences can impact joint health through erosion of the chromosome decrease the health of cells critical in the production of new cartilage.

-The effects of testosterone on chondrocytes cells has been studied for many years.
+The effects of testosterone on chondrocytes cells have been studied for many years.
 In one study, researchers confirmed that testosterone aids in the production of chondrocyte cells in joints and increases collagen production, which are both important components in the healing process of joint cartilage.

 Cytokines and testosterone

-Cytokines are cell signaling proteins affecting nearly every biological process in the body.
+Cytokines are cell-signaling proteins affecting nearly every biological process in the body.

 Cytokines are considered the hormones of immune and inflammatory responses but they are far more powerful than hormones.
 Cytokines orchestrate immune defenses throughout the body to protect the body against inflammation and attacks on the immune system.
-Sometimes these cytokines can negatively impact tissue damaging cartilage due to excessive response.
+Sometimes these cytokines can negatively impact tissue and end up damaging cartilage due to excessive response.
 This is the onset of autoimmune diseases like RA.

 Cytokines can wreak havoc on the immune system turning against itself in autoimmune diseases.
-During the attack, the cytokines launches a powerful storm to stop any infection, but once that infection has been destroyed, the signals that typically ask cytokines to fail, the infection attack continues although there is no infection.
+During the attack, the cytokines launch a powerful storm to stop any infection, but once that infection has been destroyed, the signals that typically ask cytokines to fail, the infection attack continues although there is no infection.
 Chronic activation of these cells now dominates an otherwise resting immune system.

-Myokines, Cytokines and testosterone
+Myokines, Cytokines, and testosterone